View this document as: a single page | multiple pages.

 In order to be considered SUPERIOR, identity evidence SHALL meet all the following requirements:

 1. The issuing source of the evidence confirmed the claimed identity by following written procedures designed to enable it to have high confidence that the source knows the real-life identity of the subject.
-Such procedures are subject to recurring oversight by regulatory or publicly accountable institutions.
+Additionally, these procedures are subject to recurring oversight by regulatory or publicly accountable institutions, such as states and the federal government, and some regulated industries.
+Such procedures would include, but not be limited to, identity proofing at IAL2 or above.

-7. The evidence includes physical security features that make it difficult to copy or reproduce.
+8. If the evidence is physical, then evidence includes security features that make it difficult to copy or reproduce.

 Identity Evidence and Attribute Validation